lindbergryan04/RecipeRater_report/README.md

 | 286009 | millionaire pound cake               | ... |            5 | High              | False        | False           | True          |         8.40649 |
 | 475785 | 2000 meatloaf                        | ... |            5 | High              | False        | False           | True          |         8.75722 |

+Lets check out the distribution of our balance scores:
+<iframe src="assets/hypothesis_plot1.html" width="800" height="600" frameBorder="0"></iframe>

-Now that we have our balance score, lets perform our hypothesis test.
-For this section, we had a friend calculate 30 random recipes by hand, using his own intuition, given the information that 'balance' is a defined as a balance between time, healthiness, and rating as a proxy for taste.
+Now that we have our balance scores calculated, lets perform our hypothesis test.
+For this section, we had a friend calculate balance scores for 30 random recipes by hand, using his own intuition, given the information that 'balance' in this context means a balance between time, healthiness, and rating as a proxy for taste.

 We would like to test if our algorithmically calculated balance scores reflect what someone with similar priorities in their diet might score a recipe.